-Large Public and Municipal Well Operators: There are three large Public Water Systems serving over 800 connections in the Basin, the City of Santa Cruz (a municipal well operator), Central Water District, and Soquel Creek Water District.
-Together, these three systems supply approximately 90% of the water users within the Basin, however, most of the water supplied to City of Santa Cruz water customers is surface water derived from outside the Basin.
-In total, these systems pump approximately 72% of the water used from the basin.
-The MGA board includes two elected representatives from each of these systems.
-Together these water systems provide water for residential, commercial, industrial, institutional, and landscape uses.
+Large Public and Municipal Well Operators: As discussed more specifically in Section 2.1.1.3.5, there are three large Public Water Systems, each serving over 800 connections in the Basin, the City of Santa Cruz Water Department (a municipal well operator), Central Water District, and Soquel Creek Water District (Figure 2-11).
+Together, these three systems supply approximately 90% of the water users within the Basin, however, most of the water supplied to City of Santa Cruz water customers is surface water derived from outside of the Basin.
+In total, these systems extract approximately 75% of all groundwater pumped from the Basin.
+The MGA Board includes two elected representatives from each of these systems.
+Together these large water systems provide water for residential, commercial, industrial, institutional, and landscape uses.